Our budget

 - our Council Tax proposals

-- your suggestions for how we might find further savings.
+- your suggestions for how to make further savings and increase income.

 How we spend our annual revenue budget